-You may use your own variables if you wish, to supplement the compiler's variables.
+You can use your own variables to supplement the compiler's variables.
 User-defined variables sometimes make calculations easier; they also allow you to communicate information from one section to another.

 You must always define a variable before you use it.
 The general form for variable definition is as follows: